corcel/acf/readme.md

 This plugin works with a basic logic inside `Corcel\Acf\Field\BasicField` abstract class, that has a lot of useful functions to return the `field key`, the `value`, etc. The `Corcel\Acf\FieldFactory` is responsible to return the correct field instance according the field type, so, if the field type is `post_object` it return an instance of `Corcel\Acf\Field\PostObject`, and it will returns in the `get()` method an instance of `Corcel\Post`.

+## What's Missing

+First we should create the fields classes and the test cases.
+After we have to setup how Corcel is going to work with the `corcel/acf` plugin, returning the custom field value in the format `$post->meta->field` or maybe `$post->acf->field` having different behavior.
+This should be done yet!

+ Some fields are still missing (check table below and contribute).

 ## Fields

 | Field             | Status    | Developer                             | Returns |